Kākāwahie: Extinction

 While fairly common at the start of the 20th century the threat of extinction was raised in the 1930s.

 Causes of extinction were probably similar to those of other Hawaiian forest birds.
 Habitat destruction, avian disease spread by introduced mosquitoes, as well as introduced predators are all likely major factors in its decline.
 Diseases spread by mosquitoes included avian malaria and fowlpox.
 These diseases caused the kākāwahie to grow ill and create lumps, which eventually caused paralysis and then death by starvation.
 Native Hawaiians trapped the birds for their red feathers, which were then used in the capes and leis of aliʻi (nobles and royalty).
 It was last sighted in montane wet forest at ʻŌhiʻalele Plateau in 1963.
 There were reports of this bird holding on until the 1970s.
 There is an extremely remote possibility that this species holds on in remote, inaccessible regions of the Olokui plateau, a region where another possibly extinct bird, the Olomaʻo is protected.
+The species was proposed to be declared extinct by the US Fish and Wildlife Service in 2021, and was delisted from the Endangered Species Act on October 16, 2023.